jemgodden/Connect-Four-AI/README.md

 # Connect-Four-AI

-#### This project is currently a work in progress!!!
+### This project is currently a work in progress!

 # Aims

 The aims of this repository are:
-* Ensure that the entire project is created whilst adhering to proper coding practice and object-orientated programming.
+* Ensure that the entire project is created whilst adhering to good coding practices and the object-orientated programming paradigm.
-* To eventually train an agent to play Connect Four against a human opponent.
+* Train an RL agent to play Connect Four against a human opponent.

+# Next Steps

+The next steps are:
+* Combine the game code with the gym environment to allow the agent to play against a human opponent.
+* Train further agents.

 # Connect Four

-Connect four is a board game played between two people who take it in turns to drop a counter into one of, typically, 7 columns, each of whcih is usually 6 spaces high.
+Connect four is a board game played between two people who take it in turns to drop a counter into one of, typically, 7 columns, each of which is usually 6 spaces high.
 The aim is to be the first person to have a line of, typically, 4 counters in any horizontal, vertical or diagonal row.

 # The AI

-I hope to use some form of Reinforcement Learning algorithm, likely Q-Learning, to train an agent by making it play games against itself.
+I hope to use Reinforcement Learning algorithms, such as policy gradient methods, to train an agent by making it play games against other agents, or itself.

-I understand that Connect Four is actually a very solvable game with the use of an efficient tree-search algorithm of all possible moves.
+I understand that Connect Four is a solvable game with the use of an efficient tree-search algorithm of all possible moves.
 However, the purpose of this is for me to develop my knowledge of reinforcement learning algorithms.

 # Downloading